IgniteUI/igniteui-docfx/en/components/lineargauge.md

 ## Configurable Elements

 ### Needle
-This is the primary measure displayed by the component and is visualized as a bar or you can customize it show almost any shape as is it demonstrated below.
+This is the primary measure displayed by the component and is visualized as a bar or you can customize it to show almost any shape as is demonstrated below.

 ```html
  <igx-linear-gauge
     height="80px" width="400px"
     minimumValue=0 value=50
     maximumValue=100 interval=10
     isNeedleDraggingEnabled=true
     needleShape="Custom"
     needleBrush="DodgerBlue"